r57zone/Razer-Hydra-SteamVR-driver/README.md

 In some games, it is inconvenient to click Joystick, but this can be edited in SteamVR Bindings UI, if you go to the SteamVR settings, click "Advance Settings" -> "Show" and go to the controllers item.

-### Action
+### Actions
-Description | Razer Hydra Button
+Description | Razer Hydra button
 ------------ | -------------
-Sit down | Button 3
+Crouch | Button 3

-For HMD can use any driver that supports button squats.
-For example can use the [TrueOpenVR and SteamVR bridge driver](https://github.com/TrueOpenVR) for HMD (FreeTrack for HMD from smartphones or ArduinoHMD for [full-fledged DIY HMD](https://github.com/TrueOpenVR/TrueOpenVR-DIY/blob/master/HMD/HMD.md)).
+For HMD can use any driver that supports button crouch.
+Can use the [TrueOpenVR and SteamVR bridge driver](https://github.com/TrueOpenVR) for HMD (FreeTrack for HMD from smartphones or ArduinoHMD for [full-fledged DIY HMD](https://github.com/TrueOpenVR/TrueOpenVR-DIY/blob/master/HMD/HMD.md)).
 While pressing button 3 on the Razer Hydra the keyboard button is pressed (the button is configurable).
-Sit down settings can be found in the configuration file "default.vrsettings".
+Crouch settings can be found in the configuration file "default.vrsettings".

 ## Installation